pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 edited by Duane Niatum.
 B&W and beautiful color illustrations by Wendy Ross.
 Condition: Gently pre-read, IF at all, 1981 Harper & Row soft cover, first printing.
 Light edge wear with light tanning to white cover spine & edges but none to interior pages.
 Interior clean & tight.
 Content: Exactly what the title states: Native American writers and their poetry.
 Contributors: N. Scott Momaday, Liz Sohappy Bahe, Jim Barnes, Joseph Bruchac, Gladys Cardiff, Lance Henson, Roberta Hill, Dana Naone, Simon Ortiz, Anita Endrezze Probst, W. M. Ransom, Wendy Rose, Leslie Silko, James Welch, and Ray A. Young Bear.
 Wonderful!
 [1 copy available]

 $ 5.75 + $ 3.19 media shipping.
-International shipping available - please use the drop-down menu.
+International shipping available.

 Price: $ 5.75